jweissman/orsino/playtesting.md

 [x] Restrict wands to caster classes (and clerics can only use healing ones) - should be done!
 [x] Maybe only mages can use wands/scrolls?? -- should be done [x] Reduce consumable treasure-drop rate (90% is way too high!!) and maybe try to govern the tier of loot found (should not find scrolls of apocalypse/powerful wands everywhere!)
+[x] Equipment from shop attaching to 'unknown' slot? -- maybe fixed now?
+[x] Monster manual output
+[x] Make `randomActions` effect from confuse work!!
+[x] Skeletons should be immune to piercing damage
+[x] Would be nice to see literal HP for your party (ie not just approximate bar) [x] Disable summon abilities if you already have 6 allied creatures (alive or dead...) / Shouldn't be able to call animal companion if 6 allies present! (standing or not)
+[x] Effects from shrine not getting applied to characters? (maybe getting erased at Combat#setUp if configured as activeEffect but also I don't think I was even seeing it immediately on the character rec at all?) -- this was about activeEffects getting cleared [should be fixed now]
+[x] If you don't have enough to buy the quantity you like it should not say "You purchase X" (even if the next line is saying "not enough gold") -- should be fixed

 ## Not really issues atm
 - "Rooms should remember if you've searched/examined things (ie not reset on wandering monster)" [maybe this is fixed but would be good to actually write down searched/examinedItems on the room?]